SamuelHDieterich/flowlab/README.md

-> [!WARNING]
+> [!CAUTION]
-> This branch will no longer be updated and is only kept for historical purposes.
+> This project is going through a full redesign and refactoring process.
+In its current state, it may be unstable and not all features are fully implemented.
-> Further development will continue in other branches.
+> Do not use in production.
+Use it at your own risk.

 <h1 align="center">
 <image src="assets/flowlab_logo.png" width="350">